Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 ### **FUTURE FEATURES**

-- Public gallery of ordered images
+- Public gallery of previously ordered images
 - Login from social media accounts
 -

 ### **TECHNOLOGIES USED**

 Python - For creating main application and majority of functionality

-Django - As framework applications are built and maintained through
+Django - As the framework applications are built and maintained through

 Postgres - For storing and accessing Database